Simplifying Kubernetes Multi-Region Management: Challenges & Solutions

 But Kubernetes doesn’t support multi-region deployments out of the box.

-Core Technical Constraints
+Core Technical Constraints of Multi-Region Kubernetes

-Kubernetes Architecture Limitations
+Kubernetes Architecture: Multi-Region Limitations

 Standard off-the-shelf Kubernetes is not multi-region compatible, and it won’t be anytime soon: the CNCF and the Kubernetes core committees have repeatedly indicated that native multi-region support is not a priority for Kubernetes, focusing instead on multi-zone and multi-cluster solutions.